goong-io/goong-io.github.io/docs/pages/rest/api-key.md

 ## Rate limit
-- REST API Key limits 30000 per month,
+- REST API Key limits 1000 per day, 5 per second.
 - Maptiles Key limits ~1000 maploads requests per month.

 If you exceed this rate limit, your request will be throttled and you will receive a `HTTP 429 Too Many Requests` response from the API.